 Weighing in the lender’s credibility is equally important when picking an FD to invest in.
 You can assess the credit ratings of the FD issuer as per established credit bureaus like CRISIL and ICRA.

-These credit ratings signify the safety of the saving plan and the consistency of the issuer’s payment history.
+These credit ratings signify the safety of the savings plan and the consistency of the issuer’s payment history.

 Fixed deposit plans offer various payout options.
 For instance, a cumulative FD will entitle you to a lump sum payout at maturity, while a non-cumulative one will allow for monthly payouts.